Queer Things to Do in Houston, September 29 to October 2, 2022

 CSSJ Texas Leadership Academy Training

-Visit the Montrose Center for Crime Survivors for Safety and Justice Texas’s Leadership Academy Training from 8:30 a.m. to 5:30 p.m.
-Crime Survivors for Safety, and Justice is a national network of crime survivors joining together to create healing communities and shape public safety policy.
+Visit the Montrose Center for the Crime Survivors for Safety and Justice’s Texas leadership academy training day from 8:30 a.m. to 5:30 p.m.
+Crime Survivors for Safety and Justice is a national network of crime survivors joining together to create healing communities and shape public-safety policy.

 Good Vibrations

-Join the Houston Ballet for this three-act program.
-Opening is The Letter V by Mark Morris, followed by Red Earth by Stanton Welch.
+Join the Houston Ballet for this three-act program opening with The Letter V by Mark Morris, followed by Red Earth by Stanton Welch.
 Good Vibrations, by Arthur Pita, closes the program.
 It’s set to a commissioned score by Christopher Austin with references to The Beach Boys’ hit of the same name.
-This is the world premiere of Good Vibrations, and Arthur Pita spoke to OutSmart Magazine about creating the new work.
+This is the world premiere of Good Vibrations, and Arthur Pita spoke to OutSmart magazine about creating the new work.

 Channel Tres at Warehouse Live